creoapp/documentation/docs/creo/exporter.md

    - TableView1
 ```

-In this scenario the generated Swift code makes use of the `extension` concept to avoid polluting the `Window1` class, it also use __object oriented programming__ to inherit `View1` from `UIView` to fill it with its childrens; the code in this case is:
+The generated Swift code makes use of the `extension` concept to avoid polluting the `Window1` class, it also use __object oriented programming__ to inherit `View1` from `UIView` to fill it with its children;.
+The code in this case is:

 ```
 extension Window1 {